Bret Hart: Feud with Stone Cold Steve Austin (1996–1997)

 Over the summer, Stone Cold Steve Austin, who was fresh from winning the 1996 King of the Ring, continually taunted Hart and challenged him to come back and have a match.
 After an eight-month hiatus from television, Hart returned and defeated Austin at Survivor Series in a match for the number one contender spot to the WWF Championship.
 Hart challenged champion Sycho Sid at the following month's In Your House 12: It's Time; Shawn Michaels, who was serving as a guest commentator at ringside, accidentally cost Hart the victory when he attempted to become involved in the match after being assaulted by Sid.
 The building tension between Hart and Michaels climaxed after the match when Hart assaulted Michaels.
 Hart's feud with Austin escalated at the Royal Rumble, when Hart tossed Austin out of the ring, only for Austin (unbeknownst to the referees) to climb back into the ring and win the Royal Rumble match, while the referees were distracted by Mankind.
 Hart quit the WWF the next night on Raw in protest.
 In order to deal with this controversy, a Fatal Four-Way between Austin and the participants he eliminated after re-entering the ring (Vader, The Undertaker, and Hart) was set up for In Your House 13: Final Four, with the winner becoming the number one contender.
 After then-champion Shawn Michaels relinquished the belt, though, the match officially became for the WWF Championship.
 Hart defeated Austin, Vader, and The Undertaker in the Fatal Four-Way.
-However, Austin made sure Hart's fourth reign was short-lived, costing him a title match against Sid the next night on Raw.
+Austin ensured Hart's fourth reign was short-lived, costing him a title match against Sid the next night on Raw.
 Hart challenged for Sid's WWF Championship in a steel cage match shortly before WrestleMania 13, which saw Austin actually attempt to help Hart win, in order to make their scheduled match at WrestleMania 13 a title match.
 Concurrently, The Undertaker, who had a scheduled title match with Sid at WrestleMania, attempted to help Sid win.
 Sid ultimately retained, leading to a pure grudge match for Hart and Austin.
-Following his loss to Sid, Hart shoved "announcer" Vince McMahon to the ground when he attempted to conduct a post-match interview, and engaged in a worked shoot, expletive-laden rant against McMahon and WWF management.
+Following his loss to Sid, Hart shoved Vince McMahon to the ground when he attempted to conduct a post-match interview, and engaged in a worked shoot, expletive-laden rant against McMahon and WWF management.
 This incident has been cited as one which helped lay the foundations of the WWF's Attitude Era, as well as the starting point of McMahon's on-air character, the tyrannical WWF owner "Mr. McMahon".